openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 Future spot prices for the next day are usually available around 13:00 CET and are fetched around that time.
 Historic prices older than 12 hours are removed from the JSON array each hour.
-Channel configuration for "Include VAT" is ignored, i.e. VAT is excluded.

 ## Thing Actions